 Types of Call Centers & Contact Centers

-Of course, there are many different types of call centers and contact centers, and which one you choose will obviously make an impact on the cost.
+Of course, there are many different types of call centers and contact centers, each impacting your call center outsourcing costs in different ways.
 For example, here are some of the types of call centers and contact centers you might choose from, depending on your needs: